TrumpNation: Lawsuit

 On January 23, 2006, Trump filed a $5 billion lawsuit in a New Jersey state court against O'Brien and Warner Books for the book's claim that Trump was not a billionaire.
 Trump said he was worth at least $2.7 billion at the time, and sought $2.5 billion in compensatory damages and an additional $2.5 billion in punitive damages.

 Trump called the book "terribly written" and said, "Rather than sitting back and letting false statements be published without challenge, I believe it is important to expose irresponsible, malicious and false reporting.
 The writer and publisher of this book knew full well that their statements were false and malicious, but in hopes of generating book sales, they did not care.
 In so doing, they exposed themselves to this lawsuit."
 Trump's attorneys stated: "The obvious purpose of that malicious scheme and those vile statements is to embarrass Trump, to damage him in his business and professional dealings and to create publicity in order to increase sales of O'Brien's newly released book."
 Trump's attorneys also alleged that O'Brien spent a three-hour visit at Trump's office attempting to pressure one of Trump's lawyers into going on a date with him, rather than researching Trump's finances.

-Warner Books' spokesperson, Rob Nissen, said, "Mr. O'Brien is an award-winning, veteran business reporter with the New York Times and his work, as does his book, 'TrumpNation,' speak for themselves."
+Warner Books' spokesperson, Rob Nissen, said O'Brien is a "veteran business reporter with the New York Times and his work, as does his book, 'TrumpNation,' speak for themselves."
 Nissen further stated that Trump willingly and extensively aided O'Brien in his research for the book, and that O'Brien was willing to meet with Trump at any time to discuss the project.
 Martin Garbus, a First Amendment expert who was not involved with the case, said, "I think the book is totally protected.
 Trump would have to prove both deliberate falsity and that he lost something as a result of that falsity.
 I don't think he can do that."

 During depositions for the case, Trump told attorneys in December 2007, "My net worth fluctuates, and it goes up and down with markets and with attitudes and with feelings, even my own feelings."
 Trump clarified, "Yes, even my own feelings as to where the world is, where the world is going, and that can change rapidly from day to day.
 Then you have a September 11th, and you don't feel so good about yourself and you don't feel so good about the world and you don't feel so good about New York City.
 Then you have a year later, and the city is as hot as a pistol.
 Even months after that it was a different feeling.
 So yeah, even my own feelings affect my value to myself."